-- Effects of continued project operations and flow diversions on agriculture and other consumptive uses in North Fork Kern River watershed. - Effects of any reduction in the amount of water available for irrigation on agricultural production in Kern County. - Effects of any reduction in the amount of water available for future water supply deliveries to the City of Bakersfield.
+- Effects of continued project operations and flow diversions on agriculture and other consumptive uses in the Kern River watershed. - Effects of any reduction in the amount of water available for irrigation on agricultural production in Kern County. - Effects of any reduction in the amount of water available for future water supply deliveries to the City of Bakersfield. - Effect of the tourism economy alongside other potential socioeconomic impacts and recreation economics.